kanishkb1/Chat_Server_using_Microservices/README.md

 # Chat_Server_using_Microservices
-This repository contains the code for CS552: Introduction to Cloud Computing.
+This repository contains the code for miniproject 2 for CS552: Introduction to Cloud Computing and using Docker, Minikube, MongoDB and Flask.

 ## Task 1: Native Case
 Run the MongoDB correctly in the native case.